Employee Handbook Section 1: The Augustana Workplace

 In compliance with the Americans with Disabilities Act (ADA), Augustana College strives to make the hiring and application process, as well as the work environment, accessible to everyone.
-Any employee with a disability should notify their immediate supervisor if changes are necessary in order to perform the job.
-The college will make reasonable accommodations for employees with disabilities who are qualified to perform their work.
+Any employees with a disability should notify their immediate supervisor if changes are necessary in order to perform the job.
+After an interactive accommodation process, the college will make reasonable accommodations for employees with disabilities who are qualified to perform their work.
 Similarly, employees may be asked to adapt to changes necessary in work functions or work environment to accommodate such needs or special situations of others.

 Workplace bullying involves repeated unreasonable acts toward an employee, either by a peer or supervisor, intended to humiliate or undermine the employee and thus create a risk to the employee’s health.
 Augustana College has zero tolerance for this type of behavior.

-- Verbal abuse, such as the use of derogatory remarks, insults and epithets; slandering, ridiculing or maligning a person/person's family; persistent name calling; using an individual or group as the butt of jokes.
+- verbal abuse, such as the use of derogatory remarks, insults and epithets; slandering, ridiculing or maligning a person or that person’s family; persistent name calling; using an individual or group as the butt of jokes.

-- Inappropriate electronic communication, such as the use of electronic mail, text messaging, voice mail, websites, online chat rooms in a threatening, intimidating or humiliating manner.
+- inappropriate electronic communication, including but not limited to the use of electronic mail, text messaging, voice mail, websites or online chat rooms in a threatening, intimidating or humiliating manner.